 Originally established as the Women’s Career Network of Vienna in 1993, WCN grew over the years to become the city’s premier English-speaking association for professional women.
-Now as PWN Vienna we set our sights on a future characterised by international cooperation, high quality development opportunities, and a growing membership of dynamic, talented women.
+Now as PWN Vienna (since 2015), we set our sights on a future characterized by international cooperation, high-quality development opportunities, and a growing membership of dynamic, talented women.

 It’s no secret that balanced leadership is no longer simply the ‘right’ thing to do ...Read more

-Become a member and you will be eligible to join our highly regarded mentoring programme. ...Read more
+Become a PWN member, and you will be eligible to join our highly regarded Mentoring Progra...Read more

-We recognise that the C-suite leaders amongst our members have some very specific needs an...Read more
+We recognise that the C-suite leaders amongst our members need have some very specific nee...Read more

-Networking is one of the single most powerful ways to boost your career and contributes to...Read more
+Networking is one of the single most powerful ways to boost your career - our mantra: conn...Read more

 Too much information, not enough time?
 Let us help you cut though the noise!!
 We present y...Read more